thomasabishop/eolas/DevOps/Docker/Containerization.md

 > In this entry we look at containerization as a general technology that is distinct from its particular implementation by Docker.

 We can understand the role and significance of containers and containerization by analogy with shipping containers.
-Before the invention of shipping containers as a **standardised modular unit** for transporting goods shipping and supply chains were chaotic: inefficient, complex, frictional.
+Before the invention of shipping containers as a **standardised modular unit** for transporting goods, shipping and supply chains were chaotic: inefficient, complex, frictional.
 With the advent of the shipping container, the same artefact could be used for transportation via ships, trains, lorries etc.

 With containers we can share and transport software via a single standardised unit that works regardless of the host operating system or server.
 We can also iterate different software environments easily: local, production, test etc. As with the shipping of goods, standardisation has driven down running costs and increased the speed of transport.